CodeSaadhika/prayojan/README.md

     - Implement a Root-Level Request Logger Middleware
     - Chain Middleware to Create a Time Server
     - Get Route Parameter Input from the Client
+ - > `24-05-2024`
+    - Use body-parser to Parse POST Requests
+    - Get Data from POST Requests
+#### MongoDB and Mongoose
+  - Install and Set Up Mongoose
+  - Create a Model
+  - Create and Save a Record of a Model
+  - Create Many Records with model.create()

 - [ ] Make the Post on Linkedin `Backend Development and APIs` course completion
 - [ ] Share the certificate on LinkedIn post and add to certificates